 |Light, small, and easy to carry.|

 A self-contained design can be carried like a toolbox.

 |You will need an electrical power outlet.|

-3. Good Grill and Smoker: The Pit Barrel Cooker Junior
+3. The Pit Barrel Cooker Junior – Good Grill and Smoker:

 The Pit Barrel Junior, or PBJ, is an excellent choice for individuals who want something economical and simple to operate.
 Despite its small, light, and compact size, the PBJ can cook large amounts of food thanks to its meat-hanging system.
 With a weight of only 33 pounds and a height of 33 inches, this smoker can easily fit in the back of your vehicle or truck.

 You get a lot for your money.
-You receive a high-quality drum smoker, a grill grate to use as a grill or to smoke meats on, as well as a meat hook hanging system.
+You get a high-quality drum smoker, a grill grate to use as a grill or to smoke meats on, as well as a meat hook hanging system.
 This smoker is fueled by a large charcoal basket and is simple to operate.

 |Dimensions||33 inches tall and 21.25 inches wide|

 |Cooking Capacity / Square Inches:||Six racks of ribs or 1 pork shoulder or one brisket|